With so many publishing options available at your fingertips, now you can be a published author in the blink of an eye.

 - What are you expecting from the beta-reading?

 As a writer, there could be many things that are a matter of concern for us in our manuscript.
-It could be a particular character, the overall voice, the language, setting, or the marketability of the book.
+It could be a particular character, the overall voice, the language, the setting, or the marketability of the book.
 If you are specific with your requirements in terms of feedback then you can expect specific replies.
 Generic feedback will not be helpful in any manner.

 - Do you want the whole MS to be analyzed or only the blurb/synopsis along with sample 3 chapters in beta reading?

-This is important because if you opt for the latter you get a feel of how an agent or an editor might react to your queries and if the former, it could mean you might need to rework on your manuscript basis the detailed feedback that you will be given.
+This is important because if you opt for the latter you get a feel of how an agent or an editor might react to your queries and if the former, it could mean you might need to rework your manuscript basis the detailed feedback that you will be given.

 - How many beta-readers should you hire for beta reading?

 Always good to have more than one to have well-rounded feedback.
 Relying on only one person’s feedback might not be the ideal thing to do.

 Make it a point to discuss your ideas, fears, and expectations with your beta-reader / manuscript assessor before the commencement of assessing to ensure you both are on the same page.
 This will help you get the feedback desired by you.